Chapter 3: The Appearance of Angsty Sue (or Maybe Angsty Sooz)

 "Marietta Suelina is dead!"

 "Yes, darling, it's true.
 She faced Lord Voldemort alone and she died saving the world.
-Draco Malfoy is heartbroken… as are everyone who ever met her."
+Draco Malfoy is heartbroken… as is anyone who ever met her."

 Mary Sue gasped, hand on heart as tears began to leak from her (currently dark, verging on black) eyes.
 "She… can't…"